goldmansachs/tablasco/CONTRIBUTING.md

 This file contains information about reporting issues as well as contributing code.
 Make sure you read our [Contributor Covenant Code of Conduct](CONTRIBUTOR_COVENANT.md) before you start participating.

-For code contributions, read the [BUILD.md](BUILD.md) instructions.
 If you're considering a larger piece of work, start with an enhancement request and make sure committers are supportive of the work.

 ## Reporting Issues